saraheno/castorbox/README.md

-# castorbox
+# fluoresencepaper
-for the paper on the castor box results
+for the summer 2015 paper on fluoresence in plastic scintillator